Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

 • Proposals with City-owned sites must be approved by the managing department before applying for a grant

-Support proposals that expand access to historic places and heritage experiences by highlighting local history and storytelling, connecting communities, and drawing both residents and tourists.
+Support proposals that expand access to historic places and heritage experiences by highlighting local history and storytelling, connecting communities, and drawing both residents and tourists at historic sites.
 While bids are not required for Heritage Events, a proposed budget breakdown is required as part of the application process.

-Sites must be historically designated or previously approved by the City Council as a heritage district or corridor.
+Sites must be historically designated (or eligible for historic designation), occur with in an approved by the City Council as a heritage district or corridor, or historically significant.

 Heritage Event Project Types